privacytools/privacytools.io/README.md

 - Tool logos should be exactly 120 x 120 ([example](https://www.privacytools.io/img/tools/ChatSecure.png))

 # Run local using Docker
-You can simple run this project local on your server with Docker.
-When you run ```docker-compose up``` the site will be accessible on [localhost:8180](http://localhost:8180).
+You can simply run this project local on your server with Docker.
+When you run ```docker-compose up```, the site will be accessible on [localhost:8180](http://localhost:8180).

 ## Variables
 There are some variables you can change in the ```docker-compose.yml```.
 Over here are the variables.